DvdGiessen/validana-cli/README.md

 key using the `validana-cli key generate` command, configure these passwords, the private key and a prefix of your choosing in the `docker-compose.yml` file included in the repository, and run the blockchain with `docker-compose up -d`.
-You can now use private key you generated to create and delete smart contracts;
-see the usage examples below for more things you can do.
+You can now use the private key you generated to create and delete smart contracts.
+See the usage examples below for more things you can do.

 ## Usage examples
 Show general usage information: